Mbed-TLS/mbedtls-docs/tools/README.md

-This directory contains various tools that are only of interest to developers of Mbed TLS.
+This directory contains various tools that may be of interest to developers who contribute to Mbed TLS.

 Most files in this directory were originally written for the author's personal use and have only had a very small amount of review.
 They might